Akeem Haynes

 Akeem Haynes (born 11 March 1992) is a Canadian sprinter.
 Born in Jamaica, he moved together with his family to Yellowknife, Northwest Territories at age 7 before his family moved to Calgary when he was 10.
-Haynes qualified as a member of Canada's 4 × 100 m relay at the 2012 Summer Olympics in London.
+Haynes qualified as a member of Canada's 4 × 100 m relay at the 2012 Summer Olympics in London by finishing fourth in the Canadian national championships but he was an unused substitute.

+Despite injuries, he was named a First Team All-American in 2013 after finishing second in the 4 x 100 m at the NCAA championships with the University of Alabama.

 He competed as part of Canada's Olympic team in Rio de Janeiro.
 In the 100 metre he ran a 10.24 in the heats and did not advance.
 Haynes was part of the 4 x 100 m relay team, which finished third in their heats to advance.
 In the final the team came agonizingly close to a medal; they were 0.02 seconds behind the third place United States team.
 However, the USA team was later disqualified for an improper baton pass, handing the bronze to Canada and Haynes who ran together with Andre De Grasse, Brendon Rodney, Aaron Brown, and Mobolade Ajomale who only ran in the heats.

 On January 2, 2018, Haynes signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He was released by the Tiger-Cats on May 10, 2018 before the start of preseason games.